-Couldn’t make it to RSE 2022, or looking for a quick recap to refresh your memory?
+Couldn’t make it to the Robotics Summit and Expo 2022, or looking for a quick recap to refresh your memory?
 Our team wrapped up the key takeaways from this week’s conference to help you bring insights back to your team.
 We'll include links to slides and session recordings as soon as they are available.

 1. Interoperability is top of mind for (almost) everyone

 Brian Gerkey kicked off the event Tuesday morning to discuss interoperability and Open-RMF, Open Robotics’ open source fleet manager designed to connect multiple fleets together.
 As Brian pointed out, “Everyone thinks their robots are special snowflakes.
 In reality, they are very similar.”
 Open-RMF includes abstractions of maps, AMR fleets, infrastructure (doors, elevators), traffic schedule and task management.